Blacksuan19/plasma-wallpaper-wallhaven-reborn/README.md

 - add tooltip button to show how to search for wallpapers.
 - automatically refresh the wallpaper after changing settings.
 - show notification when fetching new wallpaper or when an error occurs.
+- retry fetching wallpaper when a network error occurs.

 ### How to Search